-In cooperation with the Town of Wrightsville Beach and Wrightsville Beach Elementary School, Audubon NC has implemented a program to protect this important site.
+In cooperation with the Town of Wrightsville Beach and Wrightsville Beach Elementary School, Audubon has implemented a program to protect this important site.
 This effort involves the protection of habitats and community outreach.
-It has grown over the years, recruiting more than 80 dedicated volunteers known as “bird stewards," who both maintain the nesting site and educate beach-goers about the birds nesting there.
+It has grown over the years, recruiting many dedicated volunteers known as bird stewards, who both maintain the nesting site and educate beach-goers about the birds nesting there.

-Each sign on the posting is adorned with the art of local Wrightsville Beach Elementary School 5th graders, highlighting the town’s dedication to protecting the birds.
+Signs on the postings are adorned with the art of local Wrightsville Beach Elementary School 5th graders, highlighting the town’s dedication to protecting the birds.

 What Birds Need

 Wrightsville Beach’s nesting colony includes several species, all of which have specific habitat requirements for their nesting grounds.
 Some, like the American Oystercatcher and Common Tern, will nest on the beach in front of, on top of, or among dunes.
 Others like the Least Tern and Black Skimmer form large nesting colonies on flat areas of sand with sparse vegetation.
 The Willet is the exception in this group of species, as it weaves a nest of grass and often nests in clumps of vegetation.